Skip to content

 Three risks and mitigation:

 2. Multi-org data inconsistency: MuleSoft bridge with Anypoint MQ for guaranteed delivery.
 Completion photos and time entries sync within 5 minutes.
 Monitoring dashboard alerts on sync failures.
+FixRight GM reviews bridge changes jointly with VP Technology.

 3. Portal scale at 45K tenants: Wave-based migration with 5K pilot. k6 load testing at 5K concurrent in Full Copy sandbox.
 CDN caching for static content.
 Lazy loading for maintenance history.
+Exit criteria for PHP decommission: zero critical bugs, 95%+ login success rate.

-“This is a property management platform where five user populations must see exactly what they need and nothing more — while an acquired company’s org coexists for 12 months.
+“This is a property management platform where five user populations must see exactly what they need and nothing more, while an acquired company’s org coexists for 12 months.
 The architecture balances strict isolation with operational efficiency.”

 Timing Checkpoints